James Hall III: Activities

 After returning from Germany to the US, he traveled to Vienna, Austria, to meet with his Soviet handler.
 His co-workers wondered why he would re-enlist, and become a warrant officer, after several times conveying to them his dissatisfaction with army life.
-Of course, the Warrant Officer rank had allowed him greater access to classified material.
+Of course, the warrant officer rank had allowed him greater access to classified material.

-During his 1977–81 tour at Detachment Schneeberg, an intelligence gathering outpost for the VII Corps' 326th ASA (Army Security Agency) Company on what was the West German-Czechoslovakian border during the Cold War, Hall had a generally good working relationship with his peers, but was considered by peers to be only an average analyst.
+During his 1977–81 tour at Detachment Schneeberg, an intelligence gathering outpost for the VII Corps' 326th ASA (Army Security Agency) Company on what was the West German-Czechoslovak border during the Cold War, Hall had a generally good working relationship with his peers, but was considered by peers to be only an average analyst.
 He would sometimes erupt and become upset over trivial day-to-day problems.
 However, for the most part he was considered to be a sociable colleague, and he also quickly picked up a working knowledge of the German language.
 Hall also met his future wife, who worked at a local restaurant in Bischofsgrün, a popular tourist town where the majority of the Detachment soldiers lived.

-Hall was eventually arrested on December 21, 1988, in Savannah, Georgia, after telling an undercover FBI agent that over a period of six years, he had sold Top Secret intelligence data to East Germany and the Soviet Union.
-At the time, Hall believed that he was speaking to a Soviet contact, and during this conversation claimed that he had been motivated only by money.
+Hall was eventually arrested on December 21, 1988, in Savannah, Georgia, after telling undercover FBI agent Dimitry Droujinsky, a Russian-American, who was posing as Hall's new KGB handler, that over six years, he had sold Top Secret intelligence data to East Germany and the Soviet Union.
+At the same time, Sgt.
+Hall claimed that he was motivated only by money.

-He told the FBI agent posing as a Soviet intelligence officer, "I wasn't terribly short of money.
+Hall told Agent Droujinsky, "I wasn't terribly short of money.
 I just decided I didn't ever want to worry where my next dollar was coming from.
 I'm not anti-American.
 I wave the flag as much as anybody else."